tungthtran/ambry/Rest-API.md

 The user metadata as response headers.
 ###### BlobInfo
 The user metadata and blob properties as response headers.
+###### Replicas
+The location of the all the replicas that have the blob including hostname, port and mount path
 ##### _Success response_
 A successful response for non-range requests is indicated by the status code `200 OK`.
 A successful response for range requests is indicated by the status code `206 Partial Content`.
 In the case of a partial content response, the following response header will be populated.